 Why not encourage your students to develop their drawing skills by drawing each day for two weeks?

-Each day your pupils will have the opportunity to join hundreds of others by taking time out and drawing every day!
+Each day your pupils will have the opportunity to join thousands of others by taking time out and drawing every day!
 The benefits of drawing are many, and it is important to give children the chance to develop confidence and grow to love drawing.

 Rushmore Borough Council, once again, wants to encourage creativity within Primary schools in the Borough by joining in the drawing festival for all - Go Draw

 To find out how SCHOOLS can join in carry on reading...

 It all starts on Monday February 26th and lasts for 2 weeks.
 So in practice the school’s element would be for 10 days (Monday to Friday both weeks).
 In addition to what the schools are doing there will be a "join in activity' for the children to take home for them to Go Draw with their families.
 And on the Saturday after the Festival (March 9th) there will be some 'drop in' drawing activities in Farnborough Town Centre.